Itai-Nelken/RPi-QEMU-VM-scripts/README.md

   ```bash
   qemu-system-ppc -M mac99 -m 1000 -cpu "g4" -L pc-bios -g 1024x768x32 -hda macos921.qcow2
   ```
+  if you have less than 2gb of RAM, edit the `-m 1000` to `-m <amount of ram in mb>`. example: to give the VM 128mb I would put `-m 128`.

 ### Windows 98
 **NOTES:**<br>don't use this VM if you have less than 2gb of RAM, to run it with less RAM, edit the following text in the desktop shortcut from `-m 1000` to `-m <amount of ram in mb>`